IX-Swap/v2-subgraph/README.md

 #### IxsFactory

-Contains data across all of Ixs V2.
+Contains data across all of IX Swap.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token